RedhawkSDR/transceiver-api/fei_3.0/README.md

 A device that contains a bank of tuners.
 The input for this device is a digital feed.
-Digitized channels are output through child devices (R3, R4, or R5).
+Digitized channels are output through child devices (RDC, SRDC, or DRDC).

 Minimum ports: